debraysimon/tpxle-doc/docs/C-Procedure-Topics/DeployTrackersAEK_T/README.md

 Unlike the industrial tracker which is shipped from the warehouse in **JOIN** state, the compact tracker is sent in **shipping** state to avoid draining the battery.

 You must change the state of your compact tracker before and after using it.
-1. <html>You will need to use to the magnet to activate the compact tracker.
-For more details on compact tracker activation, click <a href="../../B-Feature-Topics/CompactTracker_C/" style="color:teal">here</a></html>
+1. You will need to use to the magnet to activate the compact tracker.
+For more details on compact tracker activation, click [here](../../B-Feature-Topics/CompactTracker_C/)

 2. If the compact tracker does not **JOIN** the network, repeat the previous step again.